Tuesday, June 21, 2011

 Now I’m not writing this to gripe about it because I really could care less.
 God has brought me so much joy through all of this as a result of taking the time to figure out what He wants.
 I just hope that others can learn from what I am saying so that no one else has to feel so hurt and persecuted.
 1 Corinthians 12:12-27 says:

-14 For the body does not consist of one member but of many.
+One Body with Many Members12 For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
+13 For in one Spirit we were all baptized into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit.14 For the body does not consist of one member but of many.
 15 If the foot should say, “Because I am not a hand, I do not belong to the body,” that would not make it any less a part of the body.
 16 And if the ear should say, “Because I am not an eye, I do not belong to the body,” that would not make it any less a part of the body.
 17 If the whole body were an eye, where would be the sense of hearing?
 If the whole body were an ear, where would be the sense of smell?
 18 But as it is, God arranged the members in the body, each one of them, as he chose.
 19 If all were a single member, where would the body be?
-20 As it is, there are many parts, yet one body.
+20 As it is, there are many parts, yet one body.21 The eye cannot say to the hand, “I have no need of you,” nor again the head to the feet, “I have no need of you.”
+22 On the contrary, the parts of the body that seem to be weaker are indispensable, 23 and on those parts of the body that we think less honorable we bestow the greater honor, and our unpresentable parts are treated with greater modesty, 24 which our more presentable parts do not require.
+But God has so composed the body, giving greater honor to the part that lacked it, 25 that there may be no division in the body, but that the members may have the same care for one another.
+26 If one member suffers, all suffer together; if one member is honored, all rejoice together.John 8:7

 I’ll let that speak for itself.

 My point in all this is, how can we love our enemies as we are instructed to if we can’t even love our own family, both our biological and our church family?
-And, moreover, how can we give ourselves an excuse to condemn our brother so harshly when we ourselves are just as wretched as anyone
+And, moreover, how can we give ourselves an excuse to condemn our brother so harshly when we ourselves are just as wretched as anyone?

 Thursday, June 2, 2011